Presidio CompositesCarbon Inspection

 What a carbon bicycle inspection actually covers (and what it doesn't)

-The honest framing of this service is "a documented professional opinion on condition, based on what the photos show."
-That's shorter than "liability-bearing structural certification" and it's closer to what a home inspection provides in a real-estate transaction: not a guarantee, but a trusted outside party's written evaluation that both sides of a transaction can lean on.
+The honest framing of this service is "a documented record of observed condition."
+That's shorter than "liability-bearing structural certification" and it's closer to what a home inspection provides in a real-estate transaction: not a guarantee, but an outside party's written evaluation that both sides of a transaction can lean on.

 Here's what that actually means in practice.